PvPClt/project/album_en.md

 — A very good proposal!
 Thank you!
 Thus we win twice.
 They have devastation, and we are snug as a bug in a rug.

-Therefore, comrades, we are faced with a new task.
-After four years of selfless struggle, we have achieved the goals of demilitarization and denazification of the so-called Ukraine.
-Now we are faced with an equally important task—the decolonization of the Ukrainian language.

-We must wrest our desecrated words from the clutches of the fascists, return them to their native harbor, and rehabilitate them.

-And we are filing a counterclaim against Ukraine in the International Tribunal for compensation for reputational and linguistic damage.
-If anyone wants to use our words, they must obtain written permission and pay royalties.
-But we will not tolerate any violence, insults, or disrespect for our linguistic symbols and their sacred meaning.

-Secretary of the Security Council N. Patrushev:
-— Vladimir Vladimirovich!
-I propose that we offer the opposing side a mutual settlement of our claim and Ukraine's claim against Russia for material damage from military actions.
-We will demand compensation for the same amount — 800 billion euros.

-Putin:
-— Very good suggestion!
-Thank you!
-That way, we will win twice.
-They will have devastation, and we will avoid reparations.

 #OrthodoxMilitaryPutinism
                               👻